floriandanielit/homebrewlib/README.md

 recipe.split(2, branch); // split in position 2 (after mashing)

-branch.add_boil(); // configure you branch like any other recipe
+branch.add_boil(); // configure your branch like any other recipe
 ```

 If you have a look at the internal process models of the two recipes, you will see that a new activity Split has been introduced into the model and that the two recipes link each other.
-The reason for this is that ```branch``` now depends on ```recipe``` for all the activities preceding the Split (depending means its activities and flow are pointer references to the respective activities and flow of ```recipe```).
+The reason for this is that ```branch``` now depends on ```recipe``` for all the activities preceding the Split (depending means its activities and flows are pointer references to the respective activities and flows of ```recipe```).
 Splitting a recipe works only on flow nodes.

 Similarly, **merging** two recipes requires two flow nodes.
 If we assume the two recipes ```recipe``` and ```branch``` have been configured with other activities and that we want to merge the flow at position 5 of the latter with the flow at position 7 of the former, we can proceed like this: